Database Access Point

-For more information about the maintenance job, see the “Maintenance” and “Purging Info Mart Data” sections in the chapter about maintenance and other activities in the Genesys Info Mart 8.1 Deployment Guide.
+For more information about the maintenance job, see Job_MaintainGIM in the Genesys Info Mart Operations Guide.
 For information about how to schedule or run the maintenance job, see Working with Jobs in the Genesys Info Mart Operations Guide.

 Flexible DAP Configuration

 To simplify your deployment, you can reuse the non-JDBC DAPs in your deployment, and make these DAPs suitable for Genesys Info Mart to access the same databases.
 For more information, see Reusing DAPs.

 Support for a Management GUI